tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 Module options
 ---------------------

-The following options influence the behaviour of the Elasicity module:
+The following options influence the behaviour of the Elasticity module:

  ``shape_iteration`` : integer